-A dynamic QR code is generated at the time of a transaction, includes encoded details of a particular payment, encrypts a number determined by the time, and has a limited service life, for example, 30 seconds.
-The number recognizes the website and the application on the phone linked to the site.
-The phone owner is thus the only one to know the code.
+A dynamic QR code is generated at the time of a transaction, includes encoded details of a particular payment, encrypts a number determined by the time, and has a limited service life, e.g., 30 seconds.
+For example, while shopping on a website connected with a favorite digital banking service, a shopper can use such a QR code for online payment using the service’s mobile app.

-Dynamic QR codes offer a better experience to the merchant who can issue multiple codes for different items and enjoy greater control over the payment amount.
+Dynamic QR codes offer a better experience both to the consumer and the merchant who can issue multiple codes for different items and enjoy greater control over the payment amount.

-There are two distinct ways to pay with QR code: merchant-presented and customer-presented modes.
+There are two distinct ways to pay with a QR code: merchant-presented and customer-presented modes.